"Women were always present, even the most popular in salons, and while permitted to entertain and to fuck, they were not allowed to publish.

 Please Add To This List is a guide for the poetry beginner as well as the aficionado.
 The book focuses on leading American experimental poet Bernadette Mayer's ars poetica, Experiments, a list of inventive ideas on how to write a poem.
 Responses to this wildly creative list by contemporary writers and poetry naifs alike are equal parts exciting and honorary.
 It's perfect for students of poetry (and taught widely throughout the United States) as well as historical collectors of American poetics and followers of Bernadette Mayer's.

-TENDER OMNIBUS -- collected for the first time, the first twenty-five years of Tender Buttons Press, which includes internationally recognized poets such as Bernadette Mayer, Anne Waldman, Harryette Mullen, Rosmarie Waldrop, Hannah Weiner and Dodie Bellamy.
+TENDER OMNIBUS -- collected for the first time, the first twenty-five years of Tender Buttons Press, which includes internationally recognized poets such as Bernadette Mayer, Anne Waldman, Harryette Mullen, Rosmarie Waldrop, Hannah Weiner, Dodie Bellamy and Laynie Browne.
 A proof why the independent poetry press truly matters.
-And why small projects of activism, publishing women, can change the historical record.
+And why small projects of activism, like the simple feat of publishing women, can change the historical record.